Industry Insights

 Overcoming Resistance to Laboratory Information System Adoption: Strategies for Lab Leaders

-Resistance to adopting a new LIS laboratory information system often stems from a fear of failure, but this can be managed effectively.
+Resistance to adopting a new laboratory information system often stems from fear of failure, but this can be effectively managed.
 Lab leaders should acknowledge this fear, set realistic goals, clearly communicate expectations, and take incremental actions toward change.

 To help overcome internal resistance, it's important to ask potential laboratory information system vendors specific questions that confirm alignment with the lab's business goals, including: